Are you looking for the best places to sell silver flatware? Many people own silver flatware, whether a single piece or a whole set, but never use it.

 With consignment stores, your flatware will be available for viewing.
 Potential buyers will have the option to buy or make an offer.

 eBay is another option for selling your flatware.
-With eBay, you can choose an auction method where people bid during a certain time period.
+With eBay, you can choose an auction method where people bid during a certain period.

-Alternately, you can set a flat sales price and hope people will buy your flatware.
+Alternatively, you can set a flat sales price and hope people will buy your flatware.
 Fees with eBay vary based on what you are selling.